bazelbuild/proposals/designs/2024-04-26-platform-exec-settings.md

 settings and any that don't match the configuration will be skipped (and reported if toolchain resolution debugging is active).

+This attribute has no influence on whether a platform can be used as a target platform (ie, with the `--platforms` flag).

 ## Example of platform settings

 ```